 Food choices include PF Chang’s, California Pizza Kitchen, and Chipotle.
 If you want a healthy, vegan option, I suggest walking or driving down the street to Real Food Daily (see the Real Food Daily article).

-Note: The Beverly Center is currently undergoing a $500-million renovation that will bring skylights, panoramic views of the city, and an 8th floor food court.
-In the meantime, stores remain open and you can enjoy temporary art installations that are currently being featured.
+Note: The Beverly Center is currently undergoing a $500-million renovation that will include skylights, panoramic views of the city, and an 8th floor food court.
+In the meantime, stores remain open and you can enjoy temporary art installations that are being featured.